TwilioDevEd/video-access-token-server-ruby/README.md

 cp .env.example .env
 ```

-Edit `.env` with the four configuration parameters we gathered from above.
+Edit `.env` with the three configuration parameters we gathered from above.

 Next, we need to install our dependencies: